-- E. Treat dysrhythmias according to specific protocols. - F. If transport time permits, complete AHA Fibrinolytic Checklist.
-(Appendix A)
+E. Treat dysrhythmias according to specific protocols.

 SEVERE HYPERTENSION

 An elevated blood pressure reading in emergency patients is not uncommon and usually is not by itself an emergency.
 The goals of pre-hospital treatment should be focused on the following: prevent a neurologic or cardiovascular catastrophe, rapidly identify those patients who are in a hypertensive crisis and the body system(s) affected or potentially affected, and control symptomatic elevated blood pressure in certain situations.